circleci/circleci-docs/jekyll/_docs/how-cache-works.md

 description: "How caching works on CircleCI 1.0"
 ---

 When we talk about caching on CircleCI, we're usually talking about the dependency cache.
-Dependency caching saves the state of your dependencies between builds, therefore making them run faster.
+Dependency caching saves the state of your dependencies between builds, thereby making them run faster.

 ## What Is Cached?